 When you have an old item to sell and need quick cash, approaching a local antiques dealer -- whether in a standalone shop or an antiques mall -- can offer an easy solution if you're not interested in trying out a local online venue like Craigslist.
-Selling locally saves you from paying fees to sell online, collecting payments check and credit card payments from buyers, and all the hassles associated with packing and shipping.
+Selling locally saves you from paying fees to sell online, collecting check and credit card payments from buyers, and all the hassles associated with packing and shipping antiques and collectibles.

-And, of course, worrying about items getting damaged in transit is also a consideration if they’re particularly fragile.
+And, of course, worrying about items getting damaged in transit is a major consideration if they’re particularly fragile.

 Knowing what to do, and what to expect, before you approach a dealer can make a big difference in how well your deal goes down.
 Peruse the following tips for some hints to prepare you for a successful sale to an antique dealer in your own hometown.